Skip to content

 $250–$1,500+

-Credentials: State-licensed, CPA exam, continuing education
+Credentials: State-licensed, CPA exam, continuing education in accounting

 Tax Preparer (AFSP)